tjhop/clip/README.md

 ```
 Variables defined in the config file are global and available to all clip templates.
 If the variable is also defined in the template, the template version will override the global.

-You'll need to edit this config file directly to change these default values.
+Currently, you'll need to edit this config file directly to change these default values.

 Template configuration can be done almost entirely through the `clip` CLI and it's subcommands (create, edit, remove, rename, list, etc)